Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Introduction

 Parametric dependency also arises quite naturally when considering high-dimensional random variables.
 For instance, aside from the case of longitudinal data (time varying), a typical application is that of \textit{conditional observations}.
 Assume, e.g., that $X$ is a random vector in $\mathbb{R}^N$, whereas $Y$ is a random variable taking values in a suitable set $\gspace$.
 Then, if $X$ and $Y$ are observed jointly, one can be interested in the conditional distribution of $X$ given $Y$, which naturally brings one to consider the family of random vectors $\{X_\gparam\}_{\gparam\in\gspace}$ defined as

-Equivalently, one can think of $Y=\gparam$ as a contextual variable parametrizing the random vector $X_\gparam$: see, e.g., \cite{gupta2018parameterized}. \\\\ In both scenarios, practical applications, such as uncertainty quantification, optimal control and precision medicine, which are characterized by the necessity of exploring the parameter space, may demand for \textit{parametric} low-rank approximation.
+Equivalently, one can think of $Y=\gparam$ as a contextual variable parametrizing $X_\gparam$: see, e.g., \cite{gupta2018parameterized}. \\\\ In both scenarios, practical applications, such as uncertainty quantification, optimal control and precision medicine, which are characterized by the necessity of exploring the parameter space, may demand for \textit{parametric} low-rank approximation.
 In principle, this issue could be tackled using the previously mentioned techniques (SVD and POD) by repeating the computation for every $\gparam\in\gspace$.
-While this method would provide optimal low-rank approximations, the associated computational cost can quickly become prohibitive, leading practitioners to seek alternative approaches.
-Mathematically, this challenge translates into the search for effective surrogates that can emulate the performance of the maps
+While this method would provide optimal low-rank approximations, the associated computational cost can quickly become prohibitive, thus bringing domain practitioners to look for alternative approaches.
+Mathematically speaking, this challenge translates into the search for effective surrogates that can emulate the performance of the maps